mcneel/help-docs/_en/flamingo/5/help/environment-tab.md

 From this list:

 * Click on an Environment to make it current.
-Once selected the material's properties will show in the panels below.
+Once selected the environment's properties will show in the panels below.
 See [Render Materials Properties](#properties) for more information
 * Scroll up and down in the list to see all the environments in the model.
 * Drag and drop an environment from this list onto any viewport to set it current.
 * Add a new Environment using the Add New Button ![images/add_material.png](images/add_material.png) at the bottom of the list.